xiix0/scam/README.md

-Your present plans will be successful.
+You will outgrow your usefulness.